zichengsaber/zichengsaber/README.md

 - 👋 Hi, I’m @zichengsaber
-- 👀 I’m interested in deeplearning for computer vision
+- 👀 I’m interested in : deeplearning for computer vision and os
-- 🌱 I’m currently learning object detaction
+- 🌱 I’m currently learning :object detaction
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : zzczzc.1221@gmail.com

 <!---
 zichengsaber/zichengsaber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.